 Being uncomfortable is pretty much the number 1 reason people stop moving forward in life.
 Think about the first time you did something you love.
 Was it easy?
 Probably not.

 How many times did I fall trying to get up?
 A ton of course.
 I was five, ok?
-Eventually I learned to water ski for so long I could hang on until dusk, then I would drop the rope and slowly melt into the glass-like water.
+Eventually I learned to water ski for so long I could hang on until dusk, then I would drop the rope and slowly melt into the glassy water.

 When was the last time you were uncomfortable?
 Learning a new skill, trying a new hobby, cooking a new recipe, learning a new exercise, starting or stopping a new habit, having a much-needed conversation, helping someone in need, or being honest with yourself are all examples of how being uncomfortable in your daily routine can lead to more delicious meals, deeper and more meaningful relationships, more self-love and self-acceptance, a healthier body, and more abundance in your life.